marvinkreis/guut/templates/debug_prompt_new.md

 Example:

 I believe the mutant is equivalent.
 The change [mutant change] doesn't affect the way [some result] is computed.
-My experiments show that [tried inputs] did not result in any different behavior in the mutant, which suggest [more explanation].
-Since my past tries have failed to make the mutant behave differently, I will now try [new approach].
+My previous tests show that [tried inputs] did not result in any different behavior in the mutant, which suggest [more explanation].
+I will now try to detect the mutant anyways.
+Since my past tries have failed to detect the mutant, I will now try [new approach].